Security of payment

 Queenslanders who work in our building and construction industry make an invaluable contribution to our communities and the economic prosperity of our state.
 They deserve to be paid for the work they do.

-The Building Industry Fairness and Other Legislation Amendment Bill 2020 (BIFOLA) (PDF, 1.1MB) includes security of payment reforms to:
+The Building Industry Fairness (Security of Payment) and other Legislation Amendment Bill 2020 continues the government’s security of payment reforms to:

-- introduce a penalty for underpayment of a scheduled amount
+- introduce an offence for underpayment of a scheduled amount

-Read about changes we’re making to protect contractor payments:
+Read about these reforms to protect contractor payments:

 - Progress payment changes